hashed-io/Grants-Program/Afloat-Payments.md

 ## Ecosystem Fit

 Afloat serves tax payers that want to buy and/or sell tax credits.
-These users will benefit by Polkadot's improved security and by gaining compatibility for liquidity.
-Polkadot will benefit from the influx of non-technical users into the ecosystem.
-Tax Credits trade with a heavy discount to face value, and Polkadot participants will likely want to hold them during that lifespan even if they aren't the final redeemer.
-If a 5-year expiration credit is priced at $0.60-to-the-dollar by its impatient originator, it could be purchased via a more patient market maker to perhaps be sold at $0.90 in year 3 or 4, just as an example.

-The secondary target audience are the community of developers that will benefit by leveraging the open source components and integrations with tax credit fruniques.
+These users will benefit from an easy to use, compliant Fiat on/off ramp which is also a common, top of mind, challenge for digital native projects and developers in the ecosystem.

 ### Community